Faunalytics.org makes use of JavaScript to operate fully, but Javascript is disabled in your browser

 Before they are slaughtered for food, or when they are used to produce eggs and dairy, animals live in cramped conditions.
 Mother pigs who are constantly pregnant live in gestation crates where they cannot stand or turn around.
 Hens in caged systems are given less space than a letter-sized piece of paper, making it impossible to spread their wings.
 Chickens, in particular, have been bred for “efficiency” by making them grow bigger and faster, regardless of the consequences for the animals themselves.

 Staggering numbers of animals are bred for profit, raised in cramped and cruel conditions, and slaughtered at increasing speeds with little to no oversight.
 These are worrying trends for anyone who cares about animals, and everyone agrees that people have a right to know how their food is produced.
 Animal advocacy groups work hard using undercover video, investigative work, and other means to expose the conditions under which farmed animals are raised and killed.
 In the U.S., this exposure has led to a backlash from the animal farming industry.
-Since 2012, so-called “ag gag” have been proposed in a variety of states across the country.
+Since 2012, so-called “ag gag” laws have been proposed in a variety of states across the country.
 These laws attempt to criminalize undercover investigations of animal farming.
 While most of these laws have failed to pass or have been struck down, some have succeeded, hindering investigations in those states.

 The Environment